fonfon/dropboxdownload/readme.md

-## Download a Dropbox folder into the current directory
+## Download a Dropbox folder
-Quick and dirty download files of a dropbox folder into your current filesystem folder.
+Quick and dirty download all files of a dropbox folder.
 This script does not take care of subfolders, malevolent filenames or any existing files.
-It can be handy to download a large public dropbox folder without a dropbox account.
+I use it to download large public dropbox folders (that dropbox refuses to zip) without a dropbox account.

 ## Installation (for Linux)
 ```